Ischemic Stroke & CT Scans: A Quick Guide

 How long does it take for stroke-related changes to appear on a CT scan?

-Changes related to it may take hours to become visible on a standard non-contrast scan.
-In the first few hours after it, the scan may appear normal.
+Related changes may need several hours before becoming visible on a standard non-contrast scan.
+During first few hours after onset, results may still appear normal.
 However, subtle early signs like loss of gray-white matter differentiation, sulcal effacement, or hyperdense artery signs may be present.
 More advanced imaging techniques such as CT perfusion can help detect changes sooner.

 Can it predict recovery outcomes?